nyantropy/Gravitas/ARCHITECTURE.md

 unrotated images use rectangular clipping, while rotated images are emitted as rotated textured quads after a bounds-vs-clip visibility test.
-Legacy text nodes with zero bounds still render from their top-left position to preserve existing tool and game overlays.
+Legacy text nodes with zero bounds still render from their top-left position to preserve existing tool and application overlays.
 The UI primitive set also includes retained line nodes, which render thick colored screen-space segments for graph-like widgets such as skill-tree links, retained circle nodes for icon buttons or graph nodes that need circular hit targets, and retained nine-slice image nodes for scalable panels.